The main railway station, for those who don't speak German.

 The best bet for most local travelers is to use one of the many ticket machines.
 You can get tickets to most local destinations at one of these, which will save you time waiting in line at a ticket counter.
 Many machines take major credit cards.
 Arriving travelers can also buy MVV (local transportation) tickets and day-tickets here, but if a machine is too intimidating, never fear: turn left (with your back to the tracks) and proceed down the escalator.
 Here, you will find several ticket counters where you can buy any MVV ticket you might need (to include 3-day tickets).

 Munich's east train station, or Ostbahnhof, is a stopping point for many regional and inter-city trains headed south and east.
 Most (but not all) trains headed towards Salzburg, Vienna, and Innsbruck stop here.
 Connections are also possible with some EuroCity trains headed for Italy and the Balkans.
 In addition, CityNightLine overnight trains towards Berlin and Hamburg originate at the Ostbahnhof, as do various "auto trains."
-The train station is reachable by several buses, all S-Bahns except S-20 and S-27, and the U-5.
+The train station is reachable by several buses, all S-Bahns except S-20, and the U-5.

 For those who are arriving at Munich Airport and heading south or east of Munich, the Ostbahnhof can be a handy connecting point.
 Take the S-8 from the airport to Ostbahnhof and change to your connecting train.
 If you're going directly to Salzburg, for example, you can save a lot of money by using a Bayern Ticket, the cost of which ranges from EUR 22 for a single traveler to EUR 38 for 5 people traveling together (not valid on IR, IC, EC, or ICE trains; not valid before 9AM weekdays).